 No Beach Option

-It turns out I was right… mostly… 90% of college students do love going to the beach.
-But that means in a class of 125, there are 12-1/2 of you who hate the beach! 🙁
+It turns out I was right, maybe 90% of college students love going to the beach.
+However, human beings are diverse.
+And 10% of you probably loathe having to go to the beach.

 And even if you love the beach, you might not be able to get there.
 This activity is probably easiest at the beach since the sand & water you need are just there for you.
-But you can do it at home or wherever you like if you fill a bucket with some sand.
-A 5-gallon bucket would be ideal.
-Smaller will probably work.
-Sand or “play sand” is available very cheaply at your nearby hardware store.
+But you can do it at home, on your balcony, in your backyard, or wherever you like.

 - Metal Shovel (large or small)

-- Paint Brush (optional, to dust off finished piece)
+- Paint Brush (optional, to dust off your finished piece)

 You might also like to bring: